The Team

 Learn more about Gugu’s work here.

-Gugu was born in Newcastle, a town located in the province of KwaZulu-Natal.
-She later moved to Johannesburg and received her B.Sc. in Botany and Biochemistry from the University of Johannesburg.
+Gugu Gama was born in Newcastle which is a city located in the province KwaZulu Natal.
+She later moved to Johannesburg and received her bachelor’s degree in Botany and Biochemistry from the University of Johannesburg.
 With great interest in wood and bark anatomy, she furthered her studies and obtained her M.Sc. degree from the University of Johannesburg majoring in Plant Anatomy and Molecular Systematics and Plant Evolution.
 She has a background in lianescent species portraying an uncommon formation of cambial variant in the genus Grewia.
 Gugu is therefore excited to join the EucXylo team and expand her knowledge on wood formation in Eucalyptus species.
 The first aspect of her Ph.D. research will investigate the dynamics of xylem growth in Eucalyptus cladocalyx focusing on the relationship among growth and climate under varying climate conditions in South Africa.

 Learn more about Mpilo’s work here.